passbolt/passbolt_api/CONTRIBUTING.md

 sudo su -s /bin/bash -c "./bin/cake PassboltTestData.fixturize default" www-data
 ```

-## How do I contribute to the the js application
+## How do I contribute to the js application

 Clone the appjs repository in a separate folder
 ```